gitforvisual/cookbook/README.md

 ## Ingredients
 2 Slices of homemade Whole Wheat Bread
-	(Can substitute store bought wheat or white but not recommended) 1 mediem white or yellow Onion
+	(Can substitute store bought wheat or white but not recommended) 1 medium white or yellow Onion
 1 1/2 cups whole milk (can substitute low fat or 2%)

 ### optional